Handling Missing Modalities in Multimodal Survival Prediction for Non-Small Cell Lung Cancer: Methods

-\paragraph{Dataset and Cohort Selection} Data collection was carried out at the \textit{Fondazione Policlinico Universitario Campus Bio-Medico of Rome} and encompassed 353 patients with histologically confirmed Non–Small Cell Lung Cancer (NSCLC), all diagnosed at stage~II–III following the 9th edition TNM classification of lung cancer~\cite{detterbeck2024proposed} and enrolled retrospectively or prospectively between 2012 and 2024.
+Data collection was carried out at the \textit{Fondazione Policlinico Universitario Campus Bio-Medico of Rome} and encompassed 353 patients with histologically confirmed Non–Small Cell Lung Cancer (NSCLC), all diagnosed at stage~II–III following the 9th edition TNM classification of lung cancer~\cite{detterbeck2024proposed} and enrolled retrospectively or prospectively between 2012 and 2024.
 From this cohort, we retained only individuals classified as unresectable stage~II–III disease~\cite{Daly2021Management} (IIA, IIB, IIIA, IIIB, or IIIC) using the 9th edition of the TNM classification for Thoracic Oncology~\cite{detterbeck2024proposed}.
 Accordingly, the study employed the following exclusion criteria to ensure a homogeneous cohort: (i) patients with resectable tumors who underwent surgery in neoadjuvant settings; (ii) patients treated with palliative intent; (iii) cases with incomplete baseline clinical information or missing follow-up; (iv) small cell lung cancers patients.
 In addition, we removed patients with non-NSCLC histologies, metastatic or recurrent disease at presentation, prior thoracic surgery or postoperative RT/RTCT, those managed with non-standard therapeutic pathways (e.g., SBRT alone or systemic therapy only), and cases lacking verifiable diagnostic imaging or pathology.

 After applying these criteria, the final study population consisted of 179 patients, providing a homogeneous cohort representative of the clinical course of locally advanced, non-resectable NSCLC.
 For every included patient, a comprehensive set of structured clinical variables was curated to capture the biological profile and treatment history.
 As detailed in Tables~\ref{tab:baseline_characteristics_part1} and~\ref{tab:baseline_characteristics_part2}, data collection was stratified into four key domains: (i) \textit{general characteristics}, including demographic and physiological baselines such as sex, age, weight, height, smoking status, daily cigarette consumption, family history of neoplasms, numeric pain rating scale (NRS), and specific comorbidity profiles (vascular, metabolic, renal, pulmonary); (ii) \textit{tumor biology}, encompassing histological subtype (adenocarcinoma, squamous cell carcinoma, NOS), TNM classification, molecular biomarkers (EGFR, ALK, MET, PD-L1), and other biopsy details; (iii) \textit{treatment parameters}, covering chemotherapy details (induction cycles, specific drug schemes), radiotherapy metrics (total dose, fractionation, technique, duration), treatment interruptions, and the administration of adjuvant immunotherapy; and (iv) \textit{toxicity and outcomes}, recording grade-specific adverse events (esophageal, pulmonary, hematological).